Package 'birdscanR'

 # Open the connection with the database

-protocolTable = getProtocolTable(dbConnection, dbDriverChar)
+protocolTable = getProtocolTable(dbConnection)

 ## End(Not run)